samtron1412/docs/physics/physics-term.md

 - An atom, or molecule, with a net positive charge is a cation /ˈkætaɪən/.
 - An atom, or molecule, with a net negative charge is an anion /ˈænaɪən/.

+## Electrolyte

+An electrolyte is a substance that produces an electrically conducting solution when dissolved in a polar solvent, such as water.
+- The dissolved electrolyte separates into cations and anions, which disperse uniformly through the solvent.
+- Electrically, such a solution is neutral.
+If an electric potential is applied to such a solution, the cations of the solution are drawn to the electrode that has an abundance of electrons, while the anions are drawn to the electrode that has a deficit of electrons.
+- The movement of cations and anions in opposite directions within the solution amounts to a current.
+- This includes most soluble salts, acids, and bases.

 ## Conductor

 In physics and electrical engineering, a conductor is an object or type